Language Arts in Orientation (15 months – 3 years old)

 In addition to studying how we write today, Lower Elementary students take a trip back in time in the Montessori Fourth Great Lesson to explore the history of language.
 A holistic and cosmic exploration of early people, how they communicated, how they developed written language, and how written language evolved over the centuries, the Fourth Great Lessons captures the attention and imagination of young learners and inspires them to tell their own stories.

-Language Arts in Upper Elementary and Middle Years (4th – 8th grade)
+Language Arts in Upper Elementary (4th – 6th grade)

 Upper Elementary students continue to use distinct symbols to represent each part of speech.
 This tool allows students to study grammar at the word level and the sentence level.
 Students explore the meaning and function of words and the syntax of how they go together to create a meaningful sentence.